 ERISA is an extremely broad federal statute and generally governs all retirement, pension, and health insurance coverage that an employer provides to its employees as part of a plan.
-The experienced ERISA attorneys at the Law Offices of J. Price McNamara can review your plan and help you to understand the various benefits to which you may be entitled.
+The experienced ERISA attorneys at J. Price McNamara ERISA Insurance Claim Attorney can review your plan and help you to understand the various benefits to which you may be entitled.
 Please contact us online today for more information about how we could assist you.

 Types of Covered Benefits